Fix Blue Screen 0x0000007f (UNEXPECTED_KERNEL_MODE_TRAP)

 How do I fix blue screen error 0x0000007f?

 Test your RAM with Windows Memory Diagnostic first.
-If RAM passes, check CPU/GPU temperatures for overheating.
-Then reseat all hardware components and update drivers.
+If RAM passes, check CPU/GPU temperatures and reseat all hardware.
 If nothing else works, test with minimal hardware to isolate the faulty part.
-Most cases come down to one bad RAM stick.
+Most cases trace back to one bad RAM stick.

 Can overheating cause error 0x0000007f?